Migrating Mainframes to AWS with AWS Mainframe Modernization - Replatforming and Refactoring

 Replatforming and Refactoring

 Replatforming runs COBOL source code without modification by building a Micro Focus runtime environment on AWS.
-Migration is fast, and existing business logic is preserved as-is.
+Migration is fast (months-scale), and existing business logic is preserved as-is.
+The COBOL compiler and runtime operate in the cloud, so JCL, VSAM, CICS, and IMS interfaces remain usable directly.
+However, cloud-native scaling and serverless architecture cannot be achieved directly; only the execution platform changes while the mainframe structure is preserved.
 Refactoring uses Blu Age to analyze COBOL/PL/I source code and automatically convert it to Java.
 The converted application is Spring Boot-based and can be deployed to ECS or Lambda.
 VSAM files are mapped to RDS or DynamoDB, JCL batch jobs to Step Functions, and CICS transactions to API Gateway + Lambda.
+Refactoring requires a longer migration period (1-2 years scale) and greater investment, but after completion, you fully benefit from cloud-native capabilities (Auto Scaling, serverless, microservices decomposition).

 Testing and Phased Migration

 Run application tests in the Mainframe Modernization managed runtime environment to verify behavioral compatibility with the mainframe.
 Test both COBOL program batch jobs and online transactions (CICS equivalent), comparing output results with mainframe results.
+The Application Testing feature injects test datasets captured from the mainframe into the AWS environment and automatically detects output differences, enabling tens of thousands of regression test patterns to be executed without manual effort.
 In a phased migration, route some transactions to AWS while the mainframe continues handling the rest during a hybrid operation period.
 Data synchronization uses DMS with CDC (Change Data Capture) for real-time replication between the mainframe's DB2 and AWS RDS.
 To broaden your knowledge of migration projects, specialized books on Amazon can also be useful.

 Summary